Custody & Visitation Law

 It is not uncommon for a custody case to cost thousands of dollars or more.
 Much of the expense involves attorney fees.
 Other costs in a child custody battle can include legal experts, evaluations, and investigations.
 Child custody cases can get expensive.

 Some people who cannot afford an attorney on their own may qualify for assistance from legal aid.
 Some legal aid offices have volunteer attorneys who agree to take cases pro bono, without pay.
 You may have to show you qualify based on your income

 to get legal aid.

 Other financial assistance options exist for most people who need a family law attorney.
 Attorneys may offer payment plans to help pay off the legal costs of a child custody case over time.
 If you have questions about how to afford an experienced child custody lawyer, ask your attorney about payment plan options.
 Many attorneys will offer a free initial consultation, so you won’t have to pay anything to get more information.

 You may want to represent yourself in your child custody case.
 You may save money by choosing to go without a child custody lawyer, but it will be challenging.
 If you can’t afford an attorney (and even if you can afford one), you can represent yourself in the proceedings.

 Here are some things to keep in mind to make sure that you end up with an order that is truly in the best interests of your child:

 Custody cases and decisions are fraught with emotion and disagreement.
-They are emotionally challenging and financially challenging cases.
-To ensure that your interests are protected, hire an experienced family law attorney to guide you through the process.
-Even if you are primarily representing yourself, you can consult with an attorney on a limited basis to get some legal advice and limited representation.
-Not all but some family law attorneys will offer that option.
+They are emotionally challenging and financially challenging.
+To protect your family, hire an experienced family law attorney to guide you through the process.